Loose leaf: Design

 ISO loose leaf typically has these number of holes:

+For A6 and B6, there are typically "slim" (ja: スリム, surimu) versions as well.

 Width of ruled lines

 The most common widths of ruled lines are 6mm, 7mm and 8mm.
 Some manufacturers sell 9mm and 10mm ruled paper as well, to accommodate special needs related to writing CJK characters, which takes up more space than alphabet-based scripts.

+Grid and dotted loose leaf papers

+The most common grid size is 5 mm, while manufacturers such as MUJI sell grid loose leaf papers of 2 mm and other grid sizes as well.

+The most common dot width is 5 mm.

 Accessories

 Many accessories are on the market, including punched zipper storage bag, punched "today"-ruler, card organizer, etc.

 Different countries/regions

 ISO-sized loose leaves are most often designed and manufactured in Japan, mainland China and Taiwan.

 Japan

 Japan is a major contributor to the market of ISO-sized loose leaves.
 In Japan, sizes of loose leaves such as A4, B5, A5, A6, A7 and special sizes such as "bible size / diary size" (e.g. by Raymay DaVinci) and are sold.
 Notable Japanese manufacturers include Kokuyo Co., Ltd. (コクヨ) and Maruman Co.
 Ltd. (マルマン (文具)).

 Kokuyo's products sell internationally and are available in the Chinese, European and North American markets as well.

 MUJI (無印良品, see 良品計画) has retail stores worldwide, selling products including ISO-sized loose leaf paper, even in North America where ISO sizes are not commonly used.

 Both Kokuyo and Maruman manufacture pre-printed calendar loose leaf packages sold for one calendar year.

 Kokuyo's loose leaves are sold all over the world, and can be found in North American and European markets.

-Lihit Lab produces a special type of loose leaf, with rectangular holes (instead of round ones) with non-standard spacings.
+Lihit Lab (リヒトラブ) produces a special type of loose leaf, with rectangular holes (instead of round ones) with non-standard spacings.
 Lihit Lab sells special ring binders to fit its loose leaves.

 Maruman manufactures and sells a special size called Mini B7 (ミニ size, 86 x 128 mm).